CUBoulder-2019Sp-IML4HCI/FinalProject-AirBand/README.md

 ```
 node .
 ```

+Once the project is running, open the Wekinator project and navigate to [localhost:4243/training](http://localhost:4243/training) in your browser to begin training your hand motions for the keyboard.
+After following the training instructions in the web app, it will direct you to the keyboard at [localhost:4243/keyboard/](http://localhost:4243/keyboard/), where you can start playing.

+## Using the gloves
+After putting on the gloves, make sure that all of the finger sweaters are embracing the flex sensors and that the Micro:bits are all plugged in.
+Connect the glove Micro:bits to the battery packs and the other to the computer.

-### Modification Information
+## Modification Information
 This web application contains modified code of a MVC using javascript from an [awwwards tutorial](https://www.awwwards.com/build-a-simple-javascript-app-the-mvc-way.html) along with code from [Github Repository OSCtoSocketIO](https://github.com/rustynymph/OSCtoSocketIO).

-## Instruments
-This folder contains the micro:bit code for the keyboard as well as a wekinator project.
-Documentation on how the gloves are implemented can be found in the [final_writeup.md](https://github.com/CUBoulder-2019Sp-IML4HCI/FinalProject-AirBand/blob/keyboard_expo/final_writeup.md).